 2. Get strategic with Social Security

 Couples need to think strategically about when to begin collecting Social Security.
 You can start as early as age 62, but doing so may lock you in at a lower benefit for life by up to 30 percent.
-It might make sense for the older spouse to delay taking Social Security for a few years, because each year you postpone past Full Retirement Age (up to age 70), the monthly benefit will be 8 percent for the rest of your life.
+It might make sense for the older spouse to delay taking Social Security for a few years, because each month you postpone taking Social Security benefits past Full Retirement Age (varies by the year you were born) up to age 70, you will earn delayed retirement credits which will result in higher monthly benefit payments to you.

 2. Know what it means for Social Security